martindye/my-site/_posts/2018-12-03-pracomdraworg.md

 The time had come to tidy up my kitchen draw, which had been a mess for 4 years.
 A tidy kitchen draw reflects a tidy mind.
 Well sorry, that's not true, but it does mean I can quickly grab the item of cutlery I need because it's always in the same place.
-This system is far superior to finding a wooden tray which wastes space around the edge.
+This system is far superior to using a wooden tray which wastes space around the edge.
 After measuring my draw, I selected the size to fit the draw within the tolerances specified by Practical Comfort.

 When I installed it, it fitted my drawer perfectly.
 I cleaned and dried the drawer beforehand and the supplied